-Burr: Flynn won't honor subpoena
+Senate intel chairman: No decision from Flynn on honoring subpoena

 - The committee sent out subpoenas last week including to former Trump adviser Michael Flynn

-(CNN)Retired Gen. Michael Flynn will not cooperate with the Senate intelligence committee's subpoena request for documents regarding the former national security adviser's interactions with Russian officials.
+(CNN)Retired Gen. Michael Flynn has not yet told the Senate intelligence committee how he plans to respond to a subpoena for documents relevant to the former national security adviser's interactions with Russia, committee chairman Richard Burr said, reversing his earlier comment that Flynn would not cooperate.

+"General Flynn's attorneys have not yet indicated their intentions regarding the Senate Intelligence Committee's subpoena," Burr said in a statement.
+"Consistent with the Committee's position since the beginning of or investigation, I welcome their willingness to cooperate."

+Burr's statement walks back a comment hours earlier he made to reporters that Flynn would not cooperate with the intelligence committee's subpoena request.

-"Gen. Flynn's lawyers said he would not honor the subpoena, and that's not a surprise to the committee, but we'll figure out on Gen. Flynn what the next step, if any, is," committee chairman Richard Burr, a North Carolina Republican, told reporters Thursday morning.
+"Gen. Flynn's lawyers said he would not honor the subpoena, and that's not a surprise to the committee, but we'll figure out on Gen. Flynn what the next step, if any, is," Burr, a North Carolina Republican, said at the time.

 The committee, which is conducting an investigation of Russian interference in the election separate from the Justice Department, issued the subpoena last Wednesday.

-Note: This story has been updated to reflect Burr's clarification.